ihor/NSPL/index.md

 Next value is 36
 ```

-If we used regular non-lazy versions of these functions we would generate all the natural numbers, then filtered only even numbers, then took only the first three of them and then calculated their squares.
-Instead of that you see that functions were called one by one passing the result to the next function until we completed the full cycle:
+If we used regular non-lazy versions of these functions, we would generate all the natural numbers, then filtered only even numbers, then took only the first three of them and then calculated their squares.
+Instead of that, you see that functions were called one by one passing the result to the next function until we completed the full cycle:
- 1. We took first natural number – 1.
-It wasn't even so we skipped it
+ 1. We took the first natural number – 1.
+It wasn't even, so we skipped it
  2. We took the next one – 2, it was even
- 3. And passed the ```filter``` function
+ 3. So it passed the ```filter``` function
  4. It was the first number we took, so it passed through the ```take``` function as well
- 5. And then we calculated its square and printed the result
+ 5. Then we calculated its square and printed the result

 The same repeated on steps 6-10 and 11-15.
 On step 14 the ```take``` function took the last third number.
-So after step 15,  when ```map``` requested the next value ```take``` didn't yield anything and the whole iteration was finished.
+So after step 15,  when ```map``` requested the next value ```take``` didn't yield anything, and the whole iteration was finished.

 Check this example [here](https://github.com/ihor/Nspl/blob/master/examples/a_lazy.php).